shahnawaz-pabon/daily-encyclopedia/mysql/README.md

 ## Password Validation Component System Variables

-If we want to change our mysql password in our way for a specific user, we face some problems e.g it can't be possible when the `validate_password` component is enabled.
+If we want to change the mysql password in our way for a specific user, we face some problems e.g it can't be possible when the `validate_password` component is enabled.
 To see the configuration of password checking we can run this command in a mysql shell:

 ```sh
 mysql> SHOW VARIABLES LIKE 'validate_password.%';